vadim-zyamalov/suckless-custom/README.md

 The main purpose was to have an ability to install custom `dmenu` replacing standard repo version.

 Included in the repo are:
+- `bspswallow`, by @JopStro
+    - Just packaged for the ease of installation.
+Both main and alternative versions included.
+- `dmenu`, ver.
+5.0
+- `dmenu_drun`, ver.
+1.0(2), by @d9d6ka
+    - My self-written python version of {i3,j4}-dmenu-desktop.
 - `dwm`, ver.
 6.2
 - `st`, ver.
 0.8.4
-- `dmenu`, ver.
-5.0
 - `xdgmenumaker`, ver.
 1.6, by @gapan
     - I've allowed IceWM to use svg icons as the version in the standard repo allows it
-- `bspswallow`, by @JopStro
-    - Just packaged for the ease of installation

 You should have `Fira Code` and `FiraCode Nerd Font` already installed on your system to use my suckless tools builds.